 was enough lichen and moss

-on this 25 year old roof in Northern New Jersey to
+on this 25 year old cedar shake roof to

 support a habitat

 for tree frogs.
-Once cleaned, this roof looks nearly new
+Once restored, this roof looks nearly new

 all these years.
 This is mostly due to two factors.
 One;